 For the poor will never cease to be in the land; therefore I command you, saying, ‘You shall freely open your hand to your brother, to your needy and poor in your land.’

-A recent estimate says 11.9 million children (18% of all children) in the US live in a family with income below the federally-defined poverty line (US Census data).
-Another 1.3 million kids (16%) in Canada live in poverty.
-In 2020, a year as we all know impacted by COVID-19, some 29 million children relied on the US National School Lunch Program.
+A recent estimate says 11.9 million children in the US live in a family with income below the federally-defined poverty line (US Census data).
+Another 1.3 million kids in Canada live in poverty.
+In 2020, almost 29 million children relied on the US National School Lunch Program.

 We invite North American ecclesias, CYCs, families and friendship groups to register with the Kits4Kids initiative to receive 24 FREE backpacks to support children affected by poverty.
 Fill the backpacks with school supplies, donate them to local elementary schools and make a difference in a child’s life.

-If your group is unable to purchase supplies due to financial constraints, The Garden will provide a one-time grant of $100USD to be put towards buying school supplies.
+If your group is unable to purchase supplies due to financial constraints, The Garden is pleased to provide a one-time grant of $150USD to be used for buying school supplies.

 These stresses affect confidence and self esteem and can lead to life-long struggles.
 Providing school supplies a child needs is not just about the ‘stuff’, but also about offering the child some much needed measure of control and ownership over their schooling along with a vital sense of belonging.